Hollywood's 'Dragons' mix with Turkish delight at Cannes

 Those two films helped to balance a negative critical and audience response to the festival's opening film, "Grace of Monaco" starring Nicole Kidman as the American actress Grace Kelly who married Prince Rainier of Monaco.

-Another competition entry, Canadian director Atom Egoyan's "The Captive", tackling the dark topic of paedophilia, also got a lukewarm welcome at a screening hours before "Winter Sleep".
+Another competition entry, Canadian director Atom Egoyan's "The Captive", tackling the dark topic of pedophilia, also got a lukewarm welcome at a screening hours before "Winter Sleep".

 HIDES BEHIND LAWYERS, WEALTH